lollisjacob/lollisjacob.github.io/_pages/about.md

   - /cv/
 ---

 Welcome!
-I am an Assistant Professor in the [Department of Political Science](https://politicalscience.yale.edu/people/mellissa-meisels) at Yale University, where I am affiliated with [Institution for Social and Policy Studies (ISPS)](https://isps.yale.edu/team/mellissa-meisels) and [Center for the Study of American Politics (CSAP)](https://csap.yale.edu/people/mellissa-meisels).

-My research centers on the U.S. Congress, money in politics, electoral campaigns, and political organizations.
-Much of this work investigates the strategic choices of candidates and financial contributors in congressional campaigns, with an emphasis on primary elections.
-To do so, I employ original data, natural language processing, causal inference tools, experiments, and structural estimation of formal models.
-My research is forthcoming and published in *Proceedings of the National Academy of Sciences, Journal of Politics, British Journal of Political Science*, and *Political Science Research and Methods.*

-Previously, I was a postdoctoral fellow at CSAP and a [Democracy Center Visiting Scholar](https://www.sas.rochester.edu/democracycenter/research/visiting-scholars.html) at the University of Rochester.
-I received my Ph.D. in Political Science at [Vanderbilt University](https://www.vanderbilt.edu/political-science/), where I was affiliated with the [Center for the Study of Democratic Institutions (CSDI)](https://www.vanderbilt.edu/csdi/).
-I graduated *magna cum laude* with a B.A. in political science from [UCLA](https://polisci.ucla.edu/).
-I am originally from Portland, Oregon.
+I am an Assistant Professor in the [School of Public and International Affairs](https://researchdirectory.uc.edu/p/lollisjm?_gl=1*17pws97*_ga*MTU3NTg4MDI5My4xNzU5MjY4MzQx*_ga_7H1FCKXZ4Y*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTczJGoyNiRsMCRoMA..*_ga_LSJTQ7TZ38*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..*_ga_CWY9357HWN*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..) at the University of Cincinnati.
+I study American legislatures, campaigns and elections, and how race, class, and LGBTQ+ identities shape electoral and legislative politics.
+I am a quantitative social scientist and integrate big data, machine learning, and causal inference methods in my work.
+My research is published in outlets such as *Political Research Quarterly*, *PS: Political Science & Politics*, and *State Politics & Policy Quarterly*.

+I received my Ph.D. in Political Science from the University of Virginia in 2025.
+Before UVA, I earned a B.A. in Politics and International Affairs, with a minor in Poverty Studies, from Furman University.

 &nbsp;